-Trying to Know If You Have HIV Talking About "Clinical Symptoms" and HIV Serology Diagnosis
+Trying to Know If You Have HIV Talking About “Clinical Symptoms” and Diagnosing HIV Serology

 Nonspecific and non-serious symptoms were found in studies and did not aid in the diagnosis of HIV infection or as a marker of window period